Two million fewer sales in physical stores during Black Friday weekend, according to the BankServ data

 In the past, Black Friday has been viewed as an opportunity for retailers to do physical activations and sell big-ticket items such as electronics and home appliances through in-store activations.
 Cyber Monday was then a chance for the online retail operations to kick into gear.

-For obvious reasons, 2020 has not been a normal year and retailers didn’t see queues outside their physical stores and many of the deep discounts did not materialise.
+For obvious reasons, 2020 has not been a normal year: retailers didn’t see queues outside their physical stores and many of the deep discounts did not materialise.

 While some of this can be attributed to economic pressures, we need to remember that many retailers did not have a normal stock year — it takes up to six months to prepare for Black Friday, and many retailers didn’t have Easter specials or the ability to plan their stock levels due to the lockdowns that were implemented worldwide.